 The Economic Hardship Reporting Project aims to change the national conversation around both poverty and economic insecurity.
-The stories we commission — from narrative features to photo essays and video — put a human face on financial instability.
-We fund and place our reportage and photojournalism in the most renowned and popular sites and magazines, from The New York Times to Slate to MSNBC.
+The stories we commission—from narrative features to photo-essays and videos—put a human face on financial instability.
+We fund and place our reportage and photojournalism at the most renowned and popular sites and magazines, from the New York Times to Slate to MSNBC.

 EHRP, fiscally sponsored by the Institute for Policy Studies, is emerging in a bleak climate.
-The number of billionaires doubled between 2009 and 2014 but no one else saw much of a windfall.
+The number of billionaires doubled between 2009 and 2014, but no one else saw much of a windfall.
 Despite economic growth, inequality continues to rise and poverty to soar.
-It’s the biggest domestic economic story of our lifetimes: intractable, long-term unemployment and a yawning income gap between the wealthy, the middle class and the working poor.
+It’s the biggest domestic economic story of our lifetime: intractable, long-term unemployment and a yawning income gap between the wealthy, the middle class, and the working poor.

-Our multimedia work has been nationally recognized in 2016, with a Robert F. Kennedy Book Award for domestic photography and an Excellence in Photojournalism award from the National Lesbian and Gay Journalists Association.
-In prior years, our work has been nominated for an Emmy and a National Magazine Award: two of our contributors have also been granted Guggenheim fellowships and one a Getty grant based on their work with EHRP.
+Our multimedia work was nationally recognized in 2016, with a Robert F. Kennedy Book Award for domestic photography and an Excellence in Photojournalism Award from the National Lesbian and Gay Journalists Association.
+In prior years, our work has been nominated for an Emmy and a National Magazine Award; two of our contributors have also been granted Guggenheim fellowships and one a Getty grant, based on their work with EHRP.

 To view our fiscal sponsor's 990 form, click here.

 For more information about EHRP's financial records, contact us.

 Letter from the Founder & Executive EditorView the letter on the first page of our 2016 Annual Report below.

 Katherine Boo, a staff writer at The New Yorker, is the winner of a Pulitzer Prize for Public Service and the National Book Award for nonfiction.